Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### Providing default DRM system configuration ### {#CPS-mpd-drm-config}

 A DASH service SHOULD supply a default [=DRM system configuration=] in the MPD for all supported [=DRM systems=] in all encrypted [=adaptation sets=].
-This enables playback without the need for DASH client customization or additional configuration. [=DRM system configuration=] MAY also be supplied or enhanced/replaced by logic executed at runtime (e.g. to load the values from configuration files or other data sources).
+This enables playback without the need for DASH client customization or additional client-side configuration. [=DRM system configuration=] MAY also be supplied by logic executed at runtime (e.g. to load the values from configuration files), replacing or enhancing the defaults provided in the MPD.

-Any number of `ContentProtection` descriptors MAY be present in the MPD on the [=adaptation set=] level to provide [=DRM system configuration=].
-The contents of these descriptors MAY be ignored by the DASH client if overridden by custom business logic or runtime data sources - the [=DRM system configuration=] in the MPD simply provides default values known at content authoring time.
+Any number of `ContentProtection` descriptors ([[!MPEGDASH]] 5.8.4.1) MAY be present in the MPD to provide [=DRM system configuration=].
+These descriptors SHALL be defined on the [=adaptation set=] level.
+The contents MAY be ignored by the DASH client if overridden by custom business logic or runtime data sources - the [=DRM system configuration=] in the MPD simply provides default values known at content authoring time.

-A `ContentProtection` element providing a default [=DRM system configuration=] SHALL use the attribute `schemeIdUri="urn:uuid:<systemid>"` to identify the [=DRM system=], with the `<systemid>` matching a value in the [DASH-IF system-specific identifier registry](https://dashif.org/identifiers/content_protection/).
+A `ContentProtection` element providing a default [=DRM system configuration=] SHALL use  `schemeIdUri="urn:uuid:<systemid>"` to identify the [=DRM system=], with the `<systemid>` matching a value in the [DASH-IF system-specific identifier registry](https://dashif.org/identifiers/content_protection/).
 The `value` attribute of the `ContentProtection` element SHOULD contain the DRM system name and version number in a human readable form (for diagnostic purposes).

-Note: W3C defines the Clear Key mechanism, which is a "dummy" DRM system implementation intended for client and platform development/testing purposes. **Understand that Clear Key does not fulfill the content protection and content key protection duties ordinarily expected from a DRM system.** For more guidelines on Clear Key usage, see [[#CPS-AdditionalConstraints-W3C]].
+Note: W3C defines the Clear Key mechanism ([[!encrypted-media]] 9.1), which is a "dummy" DRM system implementation intended for client and platform development/testing purposes. **Understand that Clear Key does not fulfill the content protection and content key protection duties ordinarily expected from a DRM system.** For more guidelines on Clear Key usage, see [[#CPS-AdditionalConstraints-W3C]].

 Each DRM system specific `ContentProtection` descriptor can contain a mix of XML elements and attributes defined by [[!MPEGCENC|Common Encryption]], the [=DRM system=] author, DASH-IF or any other party.
-If a DRM system specific `ContentProtection` descriptor contains the same data in multiple forms then the more generic form SHALL have precedence (e.g. if the license server URL is defined both using `dashif:laurl` and a DRM system specific element, the former is used by DASH clients).
+If a [=DRM system=] specific `ContentProtection` descriptor contains the same data in multiple forms then the more generic form SHALL have precedence (e.g. if the license server URL is defined both using `dashif:laurl` and a [=DRM system=] specific element, the former is used by DASH clients).

-For [=DRM systems=] initialized by supplying `pssh` boxes (as defined in [[!ISOBMFF]]), the `cenc:pssh` element SHOULD be present under the `ContentProtection` descriptor if the value is known at MPD authoring time.
-The base64 encoded contents of the element SHALL be equivalent to a `pssh` box including its header.
+For [=DRM systems=] initialized by supplying `pssh` boxes [[!ISOBMFF]], the `cenc:pssh` element SHOULD be present under the `ContentProtection` descriptor if the value is known at MPD authoring time.
+The base64 encoded contents of the element SHALL be equivalent to a complete `pssh` box including its length and header fields.
 See also [[#CPS-cmaf]].

 [=DRM systems=] generally use the concept of license requests as the mechanism for obtaining content keys and associated usage constraints (see [[#CPS-license-request-workflow]]).
 For [=DRM systems=] that use this concept, exactly one `dashif:laurl` element SHOULD be present under the `ContentProtection` descriptor, with the value of the element being the default URL to send license requests to.
 This URL MAY contain [[#CPS-lr-model-contentid|content identifiers]].

 For [=DRM systems=] that require proof of authorization to be attached to the license request in a manner conforming to [[#CPS-lr-model]], exactly one `dashif:authzurl` element SHOULD be present under the `ContentProtection` descriptor, containing the default URL to send authorization requests to (see [[#CPS-license-request-workflow]]).

-Issue: Allow multiple URLs for failover?
+Issue: Allow multiple laurl and authzurl for failover?
 If yes, should be aligned with `<Location>` and `<BaseUrl>` logic where multiple URLs are also accepted.
 Should also make recommendations for failover logic in that case.

 <div class="example">
 A `ContentProtection` descriptor that provides default [=DRM system configuration=] for a fictional [=DRM system=].